microsoft/jacdac-padauk/README.md

 * `scripts` contains various utility scripts (they are not currently used in build process)
 * `jm-*` contains project files and `main.asm` files for several Jacdac modules; they each include the base Jacdac implementation and a single service

+If you create a new device folder, run `./check.sh` script to check for duplicate firmware IDs.

 ## Requirements

 To run (software) UART at 1mbaud (as required by Jacdac), the MCU has to run at 8MHz (or more, but PADAUK chips only do up to 8MHz).